-In the meantime, here are three tips you can do to maximise reliefs and allowances:
+In the meantime, here are three tips you can do to maximize reliefs and allowances:

 Each would-be pensioner can contribute £40,000 annually until it reaches its maximum value of £1,055,000 to their overall pension stock.
 The best part of putting money to your pension is tax relief, which is dependent on your tax bracket.

-The tax relief can be as low as 20 per cent for the basic rate and can reach as high as 45 per cent.
+The tax relief can be as low as 20 percent for the basic rate and can reach as high as 45 percent.
 Aside from the tax relief, you are also helping secure your future through your pension investments.
 However, there are complications associated with various contributions that could potentially arise.
-It is best to consult with contractor accountants in London to handle it for you.
+It is best to consult with contractor accountants to handle it for you.

 2) Use your ISA allowance